ewa-edun/EcoBuddy_OLD/README.md

 - Past chats of AI Chatbot
 - SMS Notifications.
 - Community active chalenges: Challenges are created by the admin of the app and elite users(like level 100, premium users, etc) with large followings.
+- Follow and Followers logic, as well as notifications of all sorts.
+This mean there needs to be a way your profile looks to other people. they shouldnt be able to view personal details (email, phone no, etc) just your name, achievements, followers, post, and points gained.
 - Add more profile levels and achievements.
 - Subscription packages.
 - NEW GAME: Memory Match Eco Edition